Unyielder/File-Transfer/README.md

 ### Step 2:
 Press the "Generate link" button after dropping in all desired file(s) to upload them to the cloud for quick retrieval.

-Restarting the process can also be done by pressing "Restart" or by refreshing the browser.
+Restarting the process can be done by pressing "Restart" or by refreshing the browser.

 ### Step 3:
 Copy the generated download link using the blue copy button

 ### Step 4:
-Share this link with anybody to download your file!
+Share this link with anybody to download your file(s)!